It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 Furthermore, measuring carbon footprints can help businesses to meet regulatory requirements and comply with climate-related reporting obligations.
 As governments worldwide set ambitious decarbonisation goals, measuring your business’ carbon footprint is key to regulatory compliance.

 Several companies are also taking steps to reduce their carbon footprint.
-For instance, Apple Inc. and Microsoft have both set a goal of becoming carbon neutral by 2030.
+For instance, Apple Inc and Microsoft have both set a goal of becoming carbon neutral by 2030.
 Microsoft has also pledged to remove all carbon emitted since its founding in 1975 by 2050.
-Other corporations, such as Amazon, Google, and Walmart, have also set ambitious targets to reduce their carbon footprint.
+Other corporations, such as Amazon, Google, Meta, and Walmart, have also set ambitious targets to reduce their carbon footprint.

 Seedlings being monitored at DGB Sawa afforestation project.

 Measuring a business’ carbon footprint has become crucial for businesses that want to take responsibility for their environmental impact.
-By measuring their carbon footprint, businesses can identify areas where they can reduce their carbon emissions, comply with regulatory requirements, and contribute to the fight against climate change.
+By measuring their carbon footprint, businesses can identify areas where they can reduce their carbon emissions, comply with regulatory requirements, and contribute to the fight against environmental degradation.
 With more corporations investing in carbon offset projects and setting ambitious sustainability goals, we can be optimistic that a greener future is possible.

-As the world moves towards a more sustainable future, we can be optimistic that carbon footprint measurement will become even more prevalent in the corporate world, and lead us to a decarbonised, sustainable economy.
-You can use DGB Group’s free and easy-to-use carbon footprint calculator to measure your business’ environmental impact and start your journey to sustainability.
+As the world moves towards a more sustainable future, carbon footprint measurement will become even more prevalent in the corporate world, and lead us to a decarbonised, sustainable economy.
+Take the first step in your sustainability journey and measure your business' carbon footprint.
+You can use DGB Group’s easy-to-use carbon footprint calculator to measure your business’ environmental impact and start your journey to a sustainable business.

 As DGB Group, our sole purpose is to rebuild trust and serve the public by making the right information available to everyone.
 By subscribing to our mailing newsletter, you can get the latest tips and trends from DGB Group's expert team in your inbox.
 Sign up now and never miss the insights.